 Purslane is a versatile, leafy vegetable that can be eaten raw or cooked.
 Purslane has a salty and slightly sour taste that can add that extra kick to your salad.
 Crunchy purslane can be eaten with your sandwiches.
 It can be incorporated into your soups as well on a winter night.

-Now that you know that purslane is the perfect alternative to lettuce and can be eaten raw with any of your favourite dishes, let us answer the question on your mind— “ How much purslane can I eat every day?”
+Now that you know that purslane is the perfect alternative to lettuce and can be eaten raw with any of your favorite dishes, let us answer the question on your mind— “ How much purslane can I eat every day?”

 How Much Purslane Should I Eat Every Day?

 There is no set amount of purslane that can be consumed daily.
 One study showed that giving three pills of purslane extract every day decreased systolic blood pressurei XThe component of measuring blood pressure that accounts for the force that each heartbeat exerts on the artery walls.
 (17).
 Another study was conducted on overweight adolescents to see the effect of purslane on cholesterol levels.
 The adolescents were administered 500 milligrams of purslane seeds every day twice a day for one month.
 The results showed that there was a considerable reduction in cholesterol levels.
 Given the findings in research, it can be concluded that you can consume purslane in a limited amount every day (18).